MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 ## Disable swap requests, time off requests, and open shifts

 > [!NOTE]
 > Follow these steps only if you chose any of the following options to disable swap requests, time off requests, or open shifts in the wizard.
+Completing this step disables the capability.
 >
 > - Swap requests: **Feature is disabled for all users**
 > - Time off requests: **Feature is disabled for all users**
 > - Open shifts: **Shifts users will not see Blue Yonder data**

-To disable swap requests, time off requests, and open shifts, use Graph API [schedule resource type](https://docs.microsoft.com/graph/api/resources/schedule?view=graph-rest-1.0) to set the following parameters to false for each team that you mapped to a Blue Yonder site:
+To disable swap requests, time off requests, and open shifts, use Graph API [schedule resource type](https://docs.microsoft.com/graph/api/resources/schedule?view=graph-rest-1.0) to set the following parameters to ```false``` for each team that you mapped to a Blue Yonder site:

 - ```swapShiftsRequestsEnabled```
 - ```timeOffRequestsEnabled```